 You chose your photographer and location but now are stuck on what to wear?
-Read these helpful tips below on how to choose color schemes for family photos and assemble everyone’s outfit for a look that will match your vision.
+Read these helpful tips below on how to choose a color scheme for family photos and assemble everyone’s outfit for a look that will match your vision.

 3. Stay away from busy patterns.
 They can be overwhelming to look at and distracting from focusing on the subjects in the portrait.
 Choose one outfit that may have a subtle pattern with a few colors in it.
 Then use those colors for solid shirts, pants and accessories (bowtie, scarf, vest, jewelry, hair bows) to dress others in.
 1 or 2 patterns are ok but do not dress everyone in different patterns that can clash with each other.